|

 mistake.
 Vique's Law: A man without religion is like a fish without a bicycle.
 Voltaire's

-and less until he knows absolutely everything about nothing.
+and less Webster’s Insurance Law: Damage rarely exceeds the deductible.
 Weiler's Law: Nothing is impossible for the man who doesn't have to do it himself.
 Weinberg's Corollary: An expert is a person who avoids the small

 errors while sweeping on the grand fallacy.
 Weiner's Law of Libraries: There are no answers, only cross-references.
 Weller' Rule for Bureaucratic Funding: Never admit that you activity has sufficient staff, space, or budget.
 Wellington's Law of Command: The cream rises to the top.
 So does the scum.
 Welwood's Axiom: Disorder expands proportionately to the tolerance for it.
 Wendell's Warning: Just because it's easy doesn't mean it won't be done wrong.
+West’s Observation: To err is human, but if feels divine.
 Westheimer's

 Discovery: A couple of months in a laboratory can